How to file a New York annual report

 What happens if my LLC or corporation information changes after filing?

-Your biennial statement creates a snapshot of your entity at filing time, but you can update details later.
-File the appropriate amendment, like a Certificate of Change for address updates, through the same DOS site to prevent service-of-process notices and bank correspondence from going to the wrong address.
+To change your registered agent or service of process address, file the appropriate Certificate of Change through the same DOS site to prevent service-of-process notices and bank correspondence from going to the wrong address.

 Can third parties file on my behalf?